Giving You the Benefit

-"Giving You the Benefit" is a song by American recording artist Pebbles from her second album Always (1990).
+"Giving You the Benefit" is a song by American recording artist Pebbles from her second album, Always (1990).
 Written and produced by Kenneth "Babyface" Edmonds and Antonio "L.A."
-Reid, the song was released as the lead single from Always on August 11, 1990 by MCA Records.
-It was her last top 5 pop hit on the Billboard Hot 100 Charts at #4 that year.
+Reid, the song was released as the lead single from Always on August 11, 1990, by MCA Records.
+It was her last top-five pop hit on the US Billboard Hot 100 chart, peaking at number four later that year.